xcape-io/ArduinoProps/README.md

 ### Maintaining MQTT server connection
 MQTT connection state must be checked at erevy sketch loop as well as incoming MQTT messages. *ArduinoProps library* does all in one code line.

-And on Yun this same code line can switch MQTT server IP address (can be helpful in a fallback plan).
+And on Yún this same code line can switch MQTT server IP address (can be helpful in a fallback plan).

 ### Simple human-readable text protocol
 An escape room 2.0 is typically centrally controlled from a Windows PC which provides the Game Master with monitoring and control information as well as some automation.